-During our 2022 Campaign this fall, please keep in mind that your individual, payroll deduction, corporate, professional, or leadership contributions will be supporting these 22 agencies for the next fiscal year – 2023.
+Please keep in mind that your individual, payroll deduction, corporate, professional, or leadership contributions will be supporting these 21 agencies for the next fiscal year.
 Our Partner Agencies listed below provide services to all residents and anyone who works in Hamblen County.
 In order to reach our goal and best serve the community, we ask that you consider making

 a one-time or recurring donation to United Way of Hamblen County.
 For additional information about each agency and to access their websites, continue scrolling.

 2023 Brochure (downloadable PDF)

 Justin Cook, our 2023 Campaign Chair and Senior Vice President & Commercial Relationship Manager of First Horizon Bank – Morristown, stopped in at the